schrodervictor/connect-dynamodb/README.md

 we are going to try to find these values among the enviromental variable, more precisely `AWS_ACCESS_KEY`, `AWS_SECRET_KEY` and `AWS_REGION`.

-Because we are EnergyDB, you don't have to care about converting the objects back and forth from js to dynamo-strong-typed-json.
-DynamoDoc is used internally to make this convertion for you.
+Because we are [EnergyDB][1], you don't have to care about converting the objects back and forth from js to dynamo-strong-typed-json.
+[DynamoDoc][2] is used internally to make this convertion for you.

 As usual, I suggest you to take a look on the code and the tests, if you want